 Gesture GUI and UPDD settings file

-With the latest gesture software, first release Jan 2013, the gesture settings are now stored in the UPDD settings file and a graphic interface is available for defining and maintaining the gesture settings.
+With version 2 of the gesture software, first release Dec 2012, the gesture settings are now stored in the UPDD settings file and a graphic interface is available for defining and maintaining the gesture settings.
 Settings in the UPDD settings file can also be updated with the UPDD command line interface

 Driver setting considerations